omega8cc/boa/docs/FILES-SYMLINK.md

 symlinks, and archiving any pre-existing store at the target name aside first.
-The old-name store is then set aside by the task itself, the way a delete does: the post hook asks the wrapper for `--archive-store` before the old alias goes (`RENAME/STORE/ARCHIVED`; `NONE`, `KEPT` and `LEFT` as for a delete, see below), and the nightly sweep stays the safety net for anything left behind.
+The old-name store is then set aside by the task itself, the way a delete does: the post hook asks the wrapper for `--archive-store` before the old alias goes (`RENAME/STORE/ARCHIVED`; the same `NONE`, `KEPT` and `LEFT` cases as a delete, see *Orphan / ghost detection and stale-store archiving*).
+If the re-home was refused (the `[ALERT] Clone unshare … not completed` line, usually disk), the renamed site still reads the old store through its links and the wrapper leaves that store where it is (`RENAME/STORE/LEFT`) until the unshare is re-run by hand — it is never moved from under a live site.
+The nightly sweep stays the safety net for anything left behind.
 Without the re-home a renamed site would keep plain dirs on the platform partition or a link into the old store.

 ## Restore behaviour